superstarryeyes/lue/README.md

 ```
 ---

-### Containerized Setup (Podman)
+### Containerized Setup (Docker)

-For a containerized environment, you can use the provided `Containerfile`.
+For a containerized environment, you can use the provided `Dockerfile`.

 #### Host Prerequisites

-  - **Podman** must be installed on your host. ubuntu: `sudo apt-get install podman`
+  - **Docker** must be installed on your host.
   - **NVIDIA Drivers** must be installed for GPU support.
   - **NVIDIA Container Toolkit** must be installed. `sudo apt-get install nvidia-container-toolkit`
-      - After installation, run: `sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml`, now the podman containers can use the host Nvidia GPU.
+      - After installation, run: `sudo nvidia-ctk cdi generate --output=/etc/cdi/nvidia.yaml`, now the docker containers can use the host Nvidia GPU.

 #### Build and Run